o3de/o3de.org/content/docs/user-guide/visualization/animation/character-editor/custom-events-parameters-creating-eventdata-types.md

    }
    ```

-   For more information about the `Equal` function, see [More About the Equal Function](#char-animation-editor-custom-events-parameters-the-equal-function)\.
+   For more information about the `Equal` function, see [More About the Equal Function](#char-animation-editor-custom-events-parameters-the-equal-function).

-1. Implement the `Reflect` method to reflect the type to the [Serialization Context](/docs/user-guide/engine/serialization/entity-system-reflection-serialization-context.md) and [Edit Context](/docs/user-guide/components/development/edit-context/) contexts\.
+1. Implement the `Reflect` method to reflect the type to the [Serialization Context](/docs/user-guide/engine/serialization/entity-system-reflection-serialization-context.md) and [Edit Context](/docs/user-guide/components/development/edit-context/) contexts.

-   When you reflect the event to the edit context, add the `Creatable` attribute to `ClassElement`\.
-This makes the `EventData` type visible in the Animation Editor's **Motion Events** tab so that users can select it\.
+   When you reflect the event to the edit context, add the `Creatable` attribute to `ClassElement`.
+This makes the `EventData` type visible in the Animation Editor's **Motion Events** tab so that users can select it.

-   The following code example reflects the `LeftFootEvent` to the serialize and edit contexts\.
+   The following code example reflects the `LeftFootEvent` to the serialize and edit contexts.

    ```
    ...